Written in December 2015.

 In the committee system, to guarantee the equitability claimed for it, overall Opposition party numbers HAVE to outnumber the ruling group’s to ensure that any consensus of opinion following open debate is the result of compromise, rather than force of numbers.
 In other words, no outright majority by any one group.

-But consider a system that retains the Cabinet with a directly-elected Council Leader, Chief Executive, whatever you want to call it, who would, having been directly elected, be fully accountable to all the electors in the county (not, as at present, just to the ones in their individual Wards) for their choice of Cabinet members and the decisions those portfolio holders make.
+But consider a system that retains the Cabinet with a directly-elected Council Leader, Chief Executive, whatever you want to call it, who would, having been directly elected, be fully accountable to all the electors in the county (not just, as at present, to the ones in their individual Electoral Divisions) for their choice of Cabinet members and the decisions those portfolio holders make.
 It is entirely feasible that a directly-elected Leader’s choice of portfolio holder need not be based on party affiliation.

 That democratic accountability doesn’t stop there.
 Cabinet systems of governance must have at least one Scrutiny Committee.
 Unlike the current situation at Shirehall, Scrutiny Committees could actually exercise real influence, their chairs alternating between members of each party on the committee.